ssklyg36/NotesApp/README.md

-# NotesApp
+# Notes App
 Web Application with Sign Up and Login system to record notes

-HTML, CSS(Bootstrap), JavaScript, SqLite, Flask and more extensions
+This project uses HTML, CSS(Bootstrap), JavaScript, SqLite, Flask and other extensions